SpaceDragon95/Economic-Transition-in-Appalachia/README.md

 ## Current Status
   This project is actively in development.

-  Due to data size and ingestion constraints, the current implementation uses a subset of the full dataset for demonstration purposes.
-The pipeline is designed to scale to a full dataset.

 ## Planned Output
   - Interactive dashboard showing:
     - Population change vs employment trends